-Both the New Zealand Ministry of Health and the Public and Environmental Health Service in Australia raised the point that the ANZFA safety assessment should address the issue of whether residues of the herbicide degradation process are present, toxic and/or subject to a maximum residue limit (MRL).
-This is of relevance to bromoxynil-tolerant canola.
-The Consumers' Association of South Australia Inc. & National Council of Women of Australia raised similar concerns, suggesting that the persistence and toxicity of bromoxynil had not been adequately assessed by the US FDA, and that the breakdown product of bromoxynil (DBHA) may be more potent than bromoxynil itself.
+Both the New Zealand Ministry of Health (NZMoH) and the Public and Environmental Health Service in Australia raised the point that the ANZFA safety assessment should address the issue of whether residues of the herbicide degradation process are present, toxic and/or subject to a maximum residue limit (MRL).

+The Consumers' Association of South Australia Inc. and the National Council of Women of Australia (NCWA) raised similar concerns, suggesting that the persistence and toxicity of bromoxynil had not been adequately assessed by the US FDA, and that the breakdown product of bromoxynil (DBHA) may be more potent than bromoxynil itself.
+The NZMoH also stated that it would have been useful to include a consideration of the ioxynil metabolite, 3,4 diiodo-4-hydroxybenzoic acid, although they added that the toxicity and exposure of this compound is unlikely to be different from that of DBHA.
+A number of submitters also expressed concerns about herbicide residues, stating that it's not clear to what extent these residues persist in the oil.